Paninaro (song)

-"Paninaro" is a song by English synth-pop duo Pet Shop Boys.
-Originally a B-side to the 1986 single "Suburbia", it was released as a limited-edition single in Italy that same year.

-In 1995, a re-recording titled "Paninaro '95" was released to a wider market, to promote the duo's B-side compilation album Alternative (though only the original version was included on the compilation).
+"Paninaro" is a song by English synth-pop duo Pet Shop Boys, originally a B-side to the 1986 single "Suburbia".
+In 1995, a re-recording titled "Paninaro '95" was released to a wider market, to promote the duo's B-side compilation album Alternative, though only the original version was included on the compilation.

 Background

-The song is about the 1980s Italian youth subculture known as the paninari; derived from the word panino, Italian for sandwich, they were known for congregating in restaurants serving sandwiches and in the first US-style fast food restaurants, as well as their preference for designer clothing and 1980s pop music such as the New Romantic music of Italo disco.
+The song is about the 1980s Italian youth subculture known as the paninari; derived from the word panino, they were known for congregating in restaurants serving sandwiches and in the first US-style fast food restaurants, as well as their preference for designer clothing and 1980s pop music, such as New Romantic music and Italo disco.
 Neil Tennant has said that they were drawn to the concept due to having shared those preferences.

 Lyrics

 "Paninaro" is one of the few Pet Shop Boys songs in which Chris Lowe provides the majority of the vocals.
 Tennant, meanwhile, only sings the title repeatedly in intervals.

 The main lyrical motif consists of eight words: